 Bluff Road Campus life revolves around your year level.
-Each year level has a Year Level Leader who looks after the students as well as mentors who help with wellbeing and administrative tasks.
+Each year level has two Year Level Leaders who looks after the students as well as Mentors who help with wellbeing and administrative tasks.

 Students get together at frequent assemblies where important information is shared.
 At assemblies we also celebrate excellence in all areas - academic, sport, the arts, leadership and celebrate the college values.